 Pellets And Flake Foods.
 These are great.
 They don’t seem to mind this kind of food and will accept it happily.
-Make sure it’s designed for Cichlids and is high quality.
+Make sure it’s designed for Cichlids and is of high quality.

-Live Foods, such as bloodworm, tubifex and brine shrimp should often be offered.
+Live Foods, such as bloodworm, tubifex, and brine shrimp, should often be offered.
 They should be a staple in the diet of your fish.